dudymas/cloud-nix/docs/geodesix/six-page-discussion.md

 you have pulled tha represent a set of compressed layers.
 With Nix, you have a list of generations that represent sets of immutable packages.

-## How much effort is it?
-- Learning enough of Nix to be effective
-- Understanding enough of Nickel to extend
-- Taking enough of Geodesic to keep things consistent

 # Overview of geodesix derivation

 ## Flake structure - the outputs